 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for Uroflowmetric Evaluations Under NCD 202
+CPT, HCPCS, and ICD-10 Codes for Uroflowmetric Evaluations Under This Policy

-The policy data for NCD 202 does not include specific CPT, HCPCS, or ICD-10 codes.
+The policy document provided for this modification does not list specific CPT, HCPCS, or ICD-10 codes.

 Get the Full Picture